-In addition, a specific objective regarding integrity of conduct and the dissemination of the compliance culture within the organization ("Tone from the top") has been set for this year a swell.
+In addition, the macro-goal "Tone from the top" regarding integrity of conduct and the spreading of the compliance culture within the organization has been confirmed.

-Additionally, the long term incentives system (2021-2023 LTI Plan) for employees, includes among its performance drivers three ESG KPI's related to customers satisfaction, employees engagement and ESG rating for all new funds, in coherence with the Multi Year Plan.
+Additionally, the long-term incentives system (2021-2023 LTI Plan) for employees includes among its performance drivers three ESG KPI's related to customer satisfaction, employee's engagement and ESG rating for all new funds, in coherence with the Multi Year Plan.